swiftlang/swift/utils/xcode/README.txt

     fine for applications with no main.swift, but will need to be turned off for CLI tools.
 You will then want to add -parse-as-library for each non-script file you are compiling.
+  SWIFT_INCLUDE_PATHS - A list of paths to other directories containing Swift
+    or Clang modules.
+  SWIFT_OTHER_FLAGS - Any other flags to pass to the Swift compiler.

 * install.sh has a few options:
   Pass --symlink to use a symbolic link to the repo's copy of Swift.xcplugin.